Underwater Welding Career Information

 - Quality control and quality assurance tasks

-When it comes to actually performing underwater welding, some schools have access to real off-site underwater welding environments, while others create onsite replicas of offshore or inland settings.
+Some schools have access to real off-site underwater welding environments, while others create onsite replicas of offshore or inland settings.

 In addition, since certification is required to pursue employment in the field, most programs will also dedicate a large portion of training to certification preparation.

-How Long is Underwater Welding School?
+How Long is School?

-Various certifications are required to work as an underwater welder and can include:
+Various certifications are required, and can include:

 Commercial Diving Physical Examination